Utah Administrative Code

 a. the USF is created, maintained, and funded by end-user surcharges applied to retail rates;

-b. funds are collected for and disbursed from the USF to qualifying telecommunications corporations so that they will provide basic telecommunications service at just, reasonable and affordable rates; and,
+b. funds are collected for and disbursed from the USF to qualifying telecommunications corporations so that they are able to recover the reasonable and prudent costs of providing basic telecommunications service while charging just, reasonable and affordable rates; and,

 C. Application of the Rules -- The rules apply to all retail providers that provide intrastate public telecommunications services.